 Confirm normal functioning of the DUT at 13.5 V. Apply 18 V to all supply voltage lines for 60 minutes and monitor functioning of the DUT.
 Return the DUT to 13.5 V and confirm normal functioning.
-Refer to LP-388C-XX for CG test procedure.

 8.2 Jump Start